mjsumpter/obsidian-tag-page/README.md

 - Customize the directory where tag pages are stored (for the create command).
 - Include lines containing the tag and/or bulleted sub-items in the tag page.
 - Sort, title, and link settings to match your vault’s style.
+- Choose whether reference links appear at the start or end of each pulled line.

 ## Installation